FoA’s New Spay and Neuter Billboards

 FoA says spay and neuter to keep pets off the streets in new ad campaign

-To find out more about FoA’s spay and neuter program, visit this page.
+To find out a more about FoA’s spay and neuter program, visit this page.

 The Fairfield County billboards are located at 1575 Railroad Ave., 824 South Ave., 141 Stratford Ave. and 667 Housatonic Ave., all in Bridgeport, and on Route 7, just north of Larson Road, in New Milford.
 The other three are located in Hartford County: along Rt 190 near Stafford Springs, — just south of exit 34 on I-91, and next to the well-known historic Colt Building.